xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2019-12-22-xmas-list-parser.md

 This year I'm going to walk through how you can solve Santa's problem using something I've recently began playing with - [FParsec][5].

-FParsec is parser combinator library for F#, simplified as a library that lets you write a parser by combining functions.
+> FParsec is parser combinator library for F#.

+I'd describe it as: a library that lets you write a parser by combining functions.

 This is only my second go at using it, my first was to solve [Mike Hadlow's "Journeys" coding challenge][6].
-So this might not be the most idiomatic way to solve write a parser.
+So this might not be the most idiomatic way to write a parser.

-We'll assume that Santa has bought some off the shelf OCR software and has scanned in some Xmas Lists into a text file.
+We'll assume that Santa has bought some off the shelf OCR software and has scanned in some Christmas lists into a text file.

 ### Example